 In many cases, you can dispute a credit card charge simply by calling your credit card issuer or completing an online form.
 But you may need to write to your creditor.
 If you’re required to submit a letter, it’s best to mail it via certified mail.
 Don’t forget to request a return receipt so you know your credit card issuer got everything it was supposed to receive.

-Regardless of how you attempt to resolve your billing issue, it’s a good idea to gather any documents related to it.
+Regardless of how you attempt to resolve your billing issue, it’s a good idea to gather any important documents.
 Receipts, canceled checks, proof of returns and emails between you and the merchant involved may help your case if you’re trying to dispute a charge.

 Understanding the laws that protect consumers is imperative.
 Being familiar with the FCBA, for example, can be helpful if you’re thinking about disputing a billing error.